shantvanu/Employee-Onboarding/Readme.md

 - All core features are working as expected.

-- The Toggle Theme button is currently not switching the Scaffold to Light Theme as intended.
-The toggle action is triggered, but the UI does not reflect the theme change.
+- The Toggle Theme button is set to default dark only.

 ## 📝 Development Notes